Foster Care Specialist

 **Counselors can live anywhere in the coverage area which includes: Davidson, Williamson, Sumner, Wilson, and Rutherford counties

-A Master's degree in a social services discipline is required.
-Candidates within 6 months of graduating with Master's degree in a social services discipline can be considered.
+A Master's degree in a social services discipline or candidates within 6 months of graduating with Master's degree in a social services discipline is preferred.
+Bachelor's degree in a social services discipline is required.

 One year experience counseling adolescents in a clinical setting